 It’s that logic which informs our Eurovision 2021 betting tips and predictions, and guides us towards finding a winner in a competition that can be very fruitful for punters.
 So here’s our Eurovision 2021 preview.

 The Eurovision Song Contest is a fantastic betting heat for punters.
-There will be around 25 countries that perform in the final, and we already know the identity of those who probably won’t win it.
+There will be 26 countries that perform in the final, and we already know the identity of those who probably won’t win it.